Cet outil vous fournit une traduction automatisée en français.

 Feel free to pause, take a deep breath and drink some water.
 Everyone will understand.
 They are emotionally distraught also.

 Speak as naturally as you can just as if you were telling someone about your loved one.
 Speak up.
-It’s very important that you speak clearly and loudly so that everyone can hear you.
+Its very important that you speak clearly and loudly so that everyone can hear you.

 Keep the written eulogy as a memento.
 You can add it to your memento chest and share it with others who may want a copy.